7 of the most confusing UK road signs

 1. Minimum Speed

-While we’re all used to looking out for the red and white speed limit signs displayed on the side of the road, you might not be aware that minimum speed signs exist too.
+While we’re all used to looking out for the red and white speed limit signs displayed on the side of the road, did you know minimum speed signs exist too?
 Instead of red, these round signs are blue with white lettering.
-When you spot this sign, you must drive at a speed over the number displayed assuming it’s practical and safe to do so.
+When you spot this blue speed sign, you must drive at a speed over the number displayed assuming it’s practical and safe to do so.

 2. Vehicles may pass either side to reach same destination

-Another confusing, but thankfully rare, road sign is this circular blue sign depicting two white arrows pointing downwards in different directions.
-The good news is that you don’t have to choose one direction over the other.
-In fact, it means that traffic can reach the same destination by passing either side of the sign.
+Another confusing, but thankfully rare, road sign is this circular blue two arrows sign.
+Though it depicts two white arrows pointing downwards in different directions, the good news is that you don’t have to choose one direction over the other!
+It just means that vehicles may pass either side to reach the same destination.

 3. Overhead electric cable

-This sign clearly signals danger, but it looks like something you’d be more likely to find on your electric hairdryer or other home appliance than on the road.
-When you come across this red triangle sign with a lightning strike symbol, you should be aware that there’s an electrified overhead cable ahead.
+It’s worth knowing this lightning bolt road sign meaning for your safety, particularly for drivers of taller vehicles.
+With its red triangle shape and distinctive symbol, this lightning road sign clearly signals danger, but it looks like something you’d be more likely to find on your electric hair dryer or other home appliance than on the road!
+But when you come across this lightning bolt road sign, you should be aware that there’s an electrified overhead cable ahead.

 4. T-junction with priority over vehicles from the right

-This puzzling sign features a wide T and an arrow pointing left, which means that you’re approaching a T-junction and have priority over vehicles coming from the right.
-Luckily, as well as being one of the UK’s most confusing road signs, it’s also one of the most uncommon so you’re unlikely to need to decipher it on your daily drives.
+This puzzling sign features a wide T and an arrow pointing left, which means that you’re approaching a T-junction with priority over vehicles from the right.

 5. No vehicles